-- 15. Some members were concerned that participation in the CSOSAS would become a matter of formality for participating B/Ds.
-They suggested that new elements should be introduced to the Scheme to stimulate interest and encourage participation. - 16.
-The Administration advised that awards such as the Crisis/Incident Support Service Award was introduced in 2011 to recognize the efforts and achievements of teams in support services for crisis, special incidents or emergency situations, and a Special Citation for Integrity Management was introduced to the General Public Service Award and the Regulatory/Enforcement Service Award in 2013 to recognize the best integrity management practices in the two team awards.
-The Administration further advised that due consideration would continue to be given to introducing new elements to the Scheme having regard to the latest developments in the community. - 17.
-Noting that most of the services and projects were initiated by the awardees, some members opined that consideration should be given to giving out awards to recognize service initiatives that responded to public demands. - 18.
-The Administration advised that enhancement in public service provision was one of the major factors the adjudication panels would consider in determining awardees under the Scheme.
+17. Some members were concerned that participation in the CSOSAS would become a matter of formality for participating B/Ds.
+They suggested that new elements should be introduced to the Scheme to stimulate interest and encourage participation.

+18. The Administration advised that awards such as the Crisis/Incident Support Service Award was introduced in 2011 to recognize the efforts and achievements of teams in support services for crisis, special incidents or emergency situations, and a Special Citation for Integrity Management was introduced to the General Public Service Award and the Regulatory/Enforcement Service Award in 2013 to recognize the best integrity management practices in the two team awards.
+The Administration further advised that due consideration would continue to be given to introducing new elements to the Scheme having regard to the latest developments in the community.

+19. Noting that most of the services and projects were initiated by the awardees, some members opined that consideration should be given to giving out awards to recognize service initiatives that responded to public demands.

+20. The Administration advised that enhancement in public service provision was one of the major factors the adjudication panels would consider in determining awardees under the Scheme.
 However, adjudication purely from the angle of serving public demands would render some B/Ds, particularly those not directly involved in the delivery of public service, less advantageous in competing for the awards.
-Nevertheless, the Administration would consider requesting participating B/Ds to provide specific information on how they had responded to public demand for quality services in the future. - 19.
-A member suggested that consideration could be given to inviting a random sample of members of the public and all LegCo Members and District Councillors to vote to select winning departments and teams for all other awards under the CSOSAS and not just the Best Public Image Award so as to promote the customer-focused culture in the civil service.
+Nevertheless, the Administration would consider requesting participating B/Ds to provide specific information on how they had responded to public demand for quality services in the future.

+21. A member suggested that consideration could be given to inviting a random sample of members of the public and all LegCo Members and DCs members to vote to select winning departments and teams for all other awards under the CSOSAS and not just the Best Public Image Award so as to promote the customer-focused culture in the civil service.
 The Administration agreed to give consideration to the member's suggestion.

+22. Another member suggested that the Administration should step up publicity to let the public know more about the exemplary performance of the winning departments and teams.

+23. The Administration advised that it would continue to commission Radio Television Hong Kong to produce a one-hour TV programme for broadcast on television during prime time.
+It would also continue to arrange talks and visits to schools and different community groups to introduce exemplary government services as their responses were positive.

-As awards given out under the CSOSAS were inter-departmental, departmental and team awards, the Administration was urged in 2009 that it should explore the possibility of recording the awards in the personal files of the awardees as an encouragement.
+24. As awards given out under the CSOSAS were inter-departmental, departmental and team awards, the Administration was urged in 2009 that it should explore the possibility of recording the awards in the personal files of the awardees as an encouragement.
 After review, the Administration informed the Panel in 2011 that the suggestion was implemented.